DannyBoyNYC/ExpressJSReact/readme.md

 </BrowserRouter>
 ```

-Check for browser refresh on the new route (as when accessing a new page) by adding a log (`console.log(" checking ", recipes);`) and watching the console.

-Use the router's Link component in Recipe.js:
+Use the router's Link component in `Recipe.js`:

 ```js
 import React from "react";